Elizabeth Blount: Importance

-Compared with Henry's first two wives, Catherine of Aragon and Anne Boleyn, Blount's importance to history was negligible.
-However, she was certainly more important than any other mistress the king had during his first marriage.
+Compared with Henry's first two wives, Katherine of Aragon and Anne Boleyn, Blount's importance to history is arguably negligible.
+Nevertheless, her status as Henry Fitzroy's mother endows her with notable significance amongst Henry VIII's mistresses.
 Blount was the mother of Henry's only acknowledged illegitimate child, and at one point in the 1520s it was suggested that her son should be named the King's legal heir.
-Although nothing came of these plans, and Blount had little to do with her son's upbringing, that she was the mother of such an important child made her an object of interest to many of her contemporaries.
+Although nothing came of these plans, that she was the mother of such an important child made her an object of interest to many of her contemporaries.

-Henry was convinced that because he fathered a healthy son with Elizabeth that his wife's inability to bear him a son was Catherine's fault.
-The queen gave birth to at least three boys, yet only the first lived as long as seven weeks.
-This led Henry to believe there was something wrong with his marriage to Catherine, and that he needed to annul his marriage.